 Inflammation in the digestive tract can also cause issues – for example, consumption of a food that is not tolerated.
 Both intestinal and systemic inflammation can disrupt the gut lining, increasing permeability.
 Poor sleep, stress, poor diet, and alcohol use all lead towards inflammatory processes.

-Parasites & Foreign Bacteria
+Parasites and Foreign Bacteria

 Dysbiotic bacteria can produce toxic substances, such as amines, ammonia, hydrogen sulfide, phenols, and secondary bile acids, which may cause damage to the intestinal lining.
 If left unchecked, long term damage to the lining can cause leaky gut, allergies, rashes, autoimmune conditions, IBS, fatigue, chronic headaches, joint pain, irregular bowel movements, malabsorption, gastritis, indigestion, and sensitivities to a variety of foods.

 Blastocystis hominis and Dientamoeba fragilis are the two most commonly contracted parasites.
 They are both transmitted via the fecal-oral route, through contaminated food and water, and from drinking unfiltered rainwater and household pets.
-Common symptoms include nausea, watery loose stools, abdominal pain, flatulence, stomach pain and cramping, itching around the anus, mucous in the stool, loss of appetite, weight loss, and fatigue.
+Common symptoms include nausea, watery loose stools, abdominal pain, flatulence, stomach pain and cramping, itching around the anus, mucus in the stool, loss of appetite, weight loss, and fatigue.

 Candida is a yeast that occurs naturally in the body.
-When an overgrowth occurs, it results in a Candidiasis infection that can spread throughout the entire body.
+When an overgrowth occurs, it results in a candidiasis infection that can spread throughout the entire body.
 An overgrowth can be caused by antibiotic use, low levels of beneficial bacteria (Lactobacillus or Bifidobacteria), oral contraceptives, cortisone, a weak immune system, low levels of sIgA, a high sugar diet, and high stress levels.

-The symptoms most commonly associated with Candida are thrush in the mouth, genitals and urinary tract.
+The symptoms most commonly associated with candida are thrush in the mouth, genitals and urinary tract.
 However, candida overgrowth can also cause digestive symptoms.
 When overgrown, the yeast can penetrate the intestinal walls, increasing permeability, and translocating to other areas of the body.
 Common symptoms of yeast overgrowth include brain fog, fatigue, recurring bladder or vaginal infections, sensitivity to smells (in particular, perfumes), mood swings, depression, sugar cravings, bloating, constipation, or loose stools.

 Any form of toxicity that makes its way into the digestive tract can have disastrous consequences for gut health.
 Moulds and heavy metals are the most common toxins, but we’re exposed to over 700,000 other environmental toxins daily, which are not researched enough to assess their effects.

 Moulds – Although mould exposure is more commonly associated with respiratory symptoms and immune dysfunction, it can also cause digestive issues, nausea, vomiting, cramping and diarrhoea.
-24% of individuals are genetically susceptible to poor mould/ biotoxin tolerance.
-In this subgroup, more chronic health concerns may occur, such as Fibromyalgia, Chronic Fatigue Syndrome, Multiple Chemical Sensitivity, and severe disruption to the balance of the microbiome.
+24% of individuals are genetically susceptible to poor mould/biotoxin tolerance.
+In this subgroup, more chronic health concerns may occur, such as fibromyalgia, chronic fatigue syndrome, multiple chemical sensitivity, and severe disruption to the balance of the microbiome.

 Heavy metals – One heavy metal known to cause digestive issues is mercury.
 When ingested, it inhibits production of several essential digestive enzymes in the digestive tract, as well as damaging the microbiome and intestinal lining.
 Within several minutes, mercury exposure can inhibit sugar and protein absorption by up to 20%.
 Amalgam fillings allow for constant exposure, so it causes a greater likelihood of gut disturbance.